-- improving identification of carers;
+- · Improving identification of carers

-- improving information and advice;
+- · Improving information and advice

-- enabling carers to take a break;
+- Enabling carers to take a break

-- improving carers health and wellbeing;
+- · Improving carers health and wellbeing

-- enhancing financial wellbeing; and
+- · Enhancing financial wellbeing

-- involving carers as experts.
+- Involving carers as experts

-The strategy recognises that there are particular challenges faced by carers of people who use substances - who are less likely to identify themselves or to be identified as carers.
+The strategy recognises that there are particular challenges faced by carers of people who use substances, who are less likely to identify themselves or to be identified as carers.
+The new strategy will take action to address needs more effectively, informed by this strategy and people with lived and living experience.